seanhess/functional-javascript/README.md

 }
 ```

 The above belongs in an NPM module, and is no longer a part of our code base.
+POOF!

 ```
-var oldestUser = maximum(users, function(user) {
+var bestProgrammer = maximum(programmers, function(person) {
-    return user.age
+    return person.age
 })
 ```